 This bestselling work of fiction from Brazilian author Paulo Coelho is a story of self-discovery.

-The book is about the adventures of a young Spanish shepherd named Santiago who decides to follow a dream that told him there is treasure hidden beneath the pyramids of Egypt.
+The Alchemist is about the adventures of a young Spanish shepherd named Santiago who decides to follow a dream that told him there is treasure hidden beneath the pyramids of Egypt.

 This book is written as an allegory or fairy tale, and is about being empowered to be self-sufficient.
 It provides actionable guidelines for conquering depression and cultivating self-esteem.
 Finally, it is an inspiring resource for manifesting and applying the Law of Attraction.